Cable television piracy

-Cable television piracy is the act of obtaining unauthorized access to cable television services.
-It is a form of copyright infringement and a federal crime.
-Reception of cable television without authorization by a cable operator is forbidden by both federal and state laws.
-Cable television piracy is usually a class A misdemeanor; if the service is $500 or more, it is classified as a class C felony.
+Cable television piracy is a form of copyright infringement through the act of obtaining unauthorized access to cable television services.
+In the United States, reception of cable television without authorization by a cable operator is forbidden by both federal and state laws.
+In Missouri, cable television piracy is usually a class A misdemeanor; if the service is $500 or more, it is classified as a class C felony.

 Methods

-In older analog cable systems, most cable channels were not encrypted and cable theft was often as easy as plugging a coaxial cable attached to the user's television into an apartment house cable distribution box (which often were unsecured (i.e. without locks) to prevent unauthorized access).
-In some rural areas nonsubscribers would even run long cables to distribution boxes on nearby utility poles.
+In older analog cable systems, most cable channels were not encrypted and cable theft was often as easy as plugging a coaxial cable attached to the user's television into an apartment building's cable distribution box, which were often unlocked.
+In some rural areas, non-subscribers would run long cables to distribution boxes on nearby utility poles.
 Set-top boxes were required with some systems, but these were generic, and often in an unknowing violation of contract, former customers would donate them to thrift stores for sale or retain them indefinitely in storage when they ended their subscription to the service rather than return them to the provider.